 I want to teach the best ways I know of to learn the major skills you need to land your first interview.
 I’ll show how you can create projects and websites to showcase the new skills you’re learning.
 I’ll give you tips on what companies are looking for in a digital marketing application.
 You’d be surprised at the lack of creativity and effort that many applicants take when it comes to their resumes and portfolios (believe me, I’ve read through 70 applications and not one stood out).

-I used some creativity and my career capital (I’ll explain in a future blog post, search “Cal Newport Career Capital”) to land a part-time remote job in addition to my current full-time one.
-I’ll explain how I was able to stand out and land the position with some persistence and creativity, and why I’m working two remote marketing jobs!
-And now, as of May 2017, I have a brand new full time job in a specialty I’ve been looking to get into, conversion optimization.
-In the past year I’ve applied to just 2 jobs and landed them both by doing the extra 1% in my application, which I’ll eventually write a post about.
+In the past, I’ve used some creativity and my career capital (search “Cal Newport Career Capital”) to land a part-time remote job in addition to my prior full-time one.
+I’ll explain how I was able to stand out and land the position with some persistence and creativity.
+As of May 2017, I got a brand new full time job in a specialty I’ve been looking to get into, conversion optimization.

 My main goal with this site is to help answer your questions and get you feeling prepared to apply for your first digital marketing job.
 It doesn’t matter if you’re in high school, in college, don’t have a marketing degree, or are transitioning from another career.
 There are tons of ways to enter the marketing space from social to content to SEO to freelancing.

-We’ll discuss the T-shaped marketer, an idea from Rand Fishkin at Moz.
+I’ll discuss the T-shaped marketer, an idea from Rand Fishkin at Moz.
 You should have a broad knowledge of multiple areas of marketing, but have deep knowledge of one or a few fields.
-My first 3 years of work helped be gain a broad knowledge of digital marketing, and now I’m specializing in just one area, conversion optimization.
+My first 3 years of work helped me gain a broad knowledge of digital marketing, and now I’m specializing in just one area, conversion optimization.
 (I even wrote a guest post about how to become a digital marketing generalist)

 I’ll put together resource guides for the different aspects of marketing to help you get a good feel for what will be expected of you on the job.
 I won’t try and teach you these concepts, because there are tons of great marketers and teachers out there that have done that work already.
-[Check out the Email Marketing Guide, Social Media Guide, General Digital Marketing Guide, SEO Guide, and Content Marketing Guide]
+[Check out the Email Marketing Guide, Social Media Guide, General Digital Marketing Guide, SEO Guide, Content Marketing Guide]

 I’m not going to claim to be an expert in digital marketing, there are tons of people with much more experience and knowledge than I have.
 But I want to teach through my experiences and give my honest opinion about how I think you should be trying to land a marketing job.